 Flights: Air Asia fly to Yogyakarta from various countries as well as within Asia.
 We opted for the one-hour flight from Jakarta but you can also fly from Bali.

 By train: From Jakarta, the train journey takes eight hours.
-I found this travel guide very helpful when I was researching the Jakarta – Yogyakarta train trip.

 Where to stay